 - Even though it is not “fair” that my child leaves (rather than the bully), is it safer for my child if we do change?

 - Is my child in any physical danger?

 - Does my child have a therapist to discuss this decision with?

 - What are the implications for my child regarding academics, social interactions, extracurricular activities, and relationships with neighborhood peers?

 - Is it possible for my child to be successful, learn, and feel good about himself/herself in this current situation?

 Some parents worry that their child will be considered a “quitter” if they change schools, but sometimes, truly, our kids need us to make that very difficult decision, after trying other options, to keep them physically and mentally safe.

-My child is being a bully.
+My child is being engaging in bullying behavior.
 What can I do?

 Give yourself credit for being open to seeing this and wanting to make it better!
 Educate your child and family about bullying.
 Set up household definitions, rules, and consequences.
 Praise your child for positive behavior.
 If necessary, seek professional support from school, your pediatrician, your clergy, or mental health care providers.
 The earlier this behavior can be caught and addressed, the better for your child and family.
 Bullying can change, but only if kids get feedback and substitute behaviors to communicate their legitimate emotional and behavioral needs.